wikistat/AI-Frameworks/docs/gcloud.md

 gcloud compute scp bsf.pth your_instance_name:Workspace/ --zone "europe-west1-d"
 ```

-Add the `--recurse` argument to your command if you want to copy a folder
+Add the `--recurse` argument to your command if you want to copy a folder.

-Copy the folder containing all you code into your virtual machine's Workspace folder.
+Copy the folder containing all your code into your virtual machine's Workspace folder.
 Also, copy the `download_landscapes.sh` file into your VM and execute it.

 You should now be able to run your python script and thus learn to colorize images.
 Run your script for one entire epoch to check that everything is working fine.

-We will now run our script for a few more epochs but before that we will create a ssh tunel between our local machine and the virtual machine.
+We will now run our script for a few more epochs, but before that, we will create an ssh tunnel between our local machine and the virtual machine.
 Run the following command on your local machine with the correct name for your virtual machine (use your correct zone).
 ```
 gcloud compute  ssh --ssh-flag="-L 8898:localhost:8898"  --zone "us-central1-b" "example_instance_name"
 ```
-This command connects you toiu your virtual machine and forward its port 8898 to your lochal machine's port 8898 (you can change the port value if needed).
+This command connects you to your virtual machine and forwards its port 8898 to your local machine's port 8898 (you can change the port value if needed).
-Thanks to that we will be able to get access to the tensorboard interface running on the virtual machine throught our local machine.
+Thanks to that, you will get access to the tensorboard interface running on the virtual machine through your local machine.

-Now on this terminal window run the following command:
+Now on this terminal window, run the following command:
 ```
 tensorboard --logdir runs --port 8898
 ```

 On another terminal, connect to your virtual machine and run your script with a few more epochs (like 10 for instance).

-On your web browser go to the following adress: http://localhost:8898/
+On your web browser, go to the following adress: http://localhost:8898/

 You should be able to access tensorboard.
-Check on your network graph, you should se the U shape of your Unet.
+Check on your network graph.
+You should see the U shape of your Unet.
 ![](img/unet_tb.png)

-You can now vizualise the progression of your network while it is training in the images tab.
+You can now visualize the progression of your network while it is training in the images tab.
 ![](img/tb_images.png)

 ### Bonus synchronize with Rsync
 An easy way to synchronize your code with your VM is to use rsync